Signed in as:

 Now if Jesus doesn’t show up until the New Testament, you and I have a serious problem with what we are to do with the first four-fifths of this book, the Bible.
 Because the only way we are conformed to Christ’s image is by gazing upon him.
 So, either the greater part of the Old Testament is irrelevant to us as Christians (which we know is not the case) or since all Scripture is indeed profitable to make us complete (2 Timothy 3:16-17), Jesus must be visible within the pages of the Old Testament just as he is in the New.
 Jesus is not just visible in a mere smattering of passages sprinkled throughout the Old Testament but is vividly displayed in every text.
 We just need to learn how to look for him.

-That is the goal of our current Wednesday evening class: Finding Jesus in the Old Testament: How Every Passage Points to Christ.
-Join us tonight at 6pm at Grace Bible Church as we walk through the opening chapters of Genesis, looking for Jesus.
+That is the goal of our current study: Finding Jesus in the Old Testament: How Every Passage Points to Christ.
+Join us Sunday mornings at 10am at Grace Bible Church as we walk through the opening chapters of Exodus, looking for Jesus.